csound-flossmanual/csound-floss/book/12-g-csound-in-html-and-javascript.md

 1. Use of the [Three.js](https://threejs.org/) library to generate a 3-dimensional animated image of the popcorn fractal.
-2. Use of an external JavaScript library,&nbsp;
-   [silencio](https://github.com/gogins/csound-extended/tree/develop/silencio), to sample the moving image and to generate Csound notes from it, that are sent to Csound in real time with the Csound API `csound.readScore` function.
+2. Use of an external JavaScript library, [silencio](https://github.com/gogins/csound-extended/tree/develop/silencio), to sample the moving image and to generate Csound notes from it, that are sent to Csound in real time with the Csound API `csound.readScore` function.